-Employees' and councillors' use of social media in both a personal and business capacity can present risks to confidential information, the Parish Council's reputation, and can jeopardise its compliance with legal obligations.
-To minimise these risks, employees and councillors are expected to adhere to this policy.
+Employees' and councillors' use of social media in both a personal and business capacity can present risks to our confidential information and reputation, and can jeopardise our compliance with legal obligations.
+To minimise these risks, we expect employees and councillors to adhere to this policy.

-The purpose of this policy is to assist employees and councillors by providing clear guidance about acceptable behaviour on social media both as private and public individuals.
+The purpose of this policy is to assist employees and councillors by providing clear guidance about acceptable behaviour on social media both at work and out of work.